 Even something as simple as your grocery list can help you feel motivated to accomplish more during your time at work.
 Sometimes, it’s the small tasks (like grocery shopping) that add up and make us feel overwhelmed during the day.
 Just don’t let your boss con you into writing down their’s, too—or worse, doing their shopping!

-And if you wanna make sure you’re getting in some self care while you’re at it, add some Ben & Jerry’s to your list, my friend.
+Make sure you’re getting in some self care while you’re at it and add some Ben & Jerry’s to your list, my friend.
 I recommend The Tonight Dough. 😉

 2. COMPOSE A HANDWRITTEN NOTE TO A FRIEND.